 After interview day dressing for success remains important.
-At your place of work everyone will notice the attire you turn up in, including your co-workers and of course the person who employed you.
-You are the face of that company when you are in their premises, looking sharp and polished is respected.
+At your place of work, everyone will notice the attire you turn up in, including your co-workers and of course the person who employed you.
+You are the face of that company when you are on their premises, looking sharp and polished is respected.

-This isn’t to say a casual day or a pair of sneakers is unacceptable.
-Of course dress codes will differ across companies, cultures, positions, fields and locations.
+This isn’t to say a casual day or a pair of sneakers is unacceptable for office dress code.
+Of course, dress codes will differ across companies, cultures, positions, fields, and locations.
 Remaining conscious of your appearance will give you the confidence to succeed and in turn that professional edge to grow.

 Deciding what to wear and when is becoming increasingly challenging.
 Beyond an employee handbook, there are no uniform rules for what defines an office as business casual, formal, or creative.
 We see this growing trend of shared workplaces and hip office spaces and this continues to blur the line of what is acceptable professional attire.